NetApp/beegfs/roles/beegfs_ha_7_2/docs/getting_started.md

                 beegfs_targets:                            # Only one target volume is needed for the management service.
                   eseries_storage_system_01:               # Ansible hostname for E-Series storage system.
                     eseries_storage_pool_configuration:    # netapp_eseries.santricity.nar_santricity_host role structure.
 See https://galaxy.ansible.com/netapp_eseries/santricity.

                       - name: mgmt_meta_01_02              # The name parameter is only required when multiple service targets are utilizing the same volume group.
                         raid_level: raid1                  # RAID level
                         criteria_drive_count: 2            # Required number of drives
                         volumes:                           # Do not specify volume name parameter; it will be automatically determined.
                           - size: 10                       # Size parameter default size is gibibytes.
+                          segment_size_kb: 512             # Indicates the segment size for this volume.

             meta_01:   # Metadata resource names must end with and underscore followed by the nodeNumID that is designated for the service resource.
               hosts:
                 node_mm1: